RiturajSaha/Health-Discernment-System/README.md

 The saved custom model creates a feature map of the uploaded medical test image and predicts the output.
 - **Determine and Analyze the Output:**<br/>
-The predicted output is then analyzed (0 means normal; 1means positive) and converted to a user friendly language.
+The predicted output is then analyzed and converted to a user friendly language.
 - **Display the Output:**<br/>
 The analyzed result is then displayed to the user.